screencloud/developer/readme.md

-# Develop Apps on ScreenClouds
+# Develop Apps on ScreenCloud